 If you tend to spend longer away from your home, then this could increase your premium due to a higher security risk.

 Many insurers will also ask how secure your property is, including the type of locks you have fitted.

 You may also want to make use of smart technology to keep an eye on your property.
 Make sure your home is as secure as it can be to potentially reduce your premium price.
 Our guide to securing your home could help.

 The value of the contents you want to insure impacts your home insurance premium.
 These include furniture, carpets, laptops, and clothing.
 If your contents are higher in value, you are likely to pay more.

-It’s important you have the right level of cover, so check our useful guide about how to calculate your contents.
+It’s important you have the right level of cover, so check our calculate your contents.

 Your claims history is factored in too.
-As you would expect, people with fewer or no claims tend to pay less.
+People with fewer or no claims tend to pay less.

 If you have made a claim in the past few years, you may end up paying more for your cover.
 This might not happen right away but on your renewal date.

 There are plenty of online tools, some listed in this guide, to help you.
-Whether you are looking to calculate the rebuild cost of your home, generate the value of your home contents, or assess potential flood risks.
+Whether you’re looking to calculate the rebuild cost of your home, work out the value of your home contents, or assess potential flood risks.
 Try to make use of these where possible.